Stillwell-C/gram-copy-api/README.md

 Users can edit all profile information including their username and profile image (however, not to the same username or email as another user).
 They may also delete accounts by entering their correct password (rate-limiter-flexible is also used here to lock after 5 attempts with an incorrect password).
 This action will also delete all the user's posts as well as all of the follows associated with their account (i.e. if you follow a user who then deletes their account, the number of users you are following should decrease by 1).
 I do, however, see this as an area of the API with potential performance or other unintended consequences and hope to continue to refine this process.
 Comments and notifications from a deleted user will still be visible, however, the name will be changed to Deleted User and no link will be provided to their account.

 Visit a user's profile to see their posts, posts they are tagged in, user information, the users following them, and the users they follow.

+A user profile can be banned, in which case the profile will not be accessible or searchable.

 Add a hashtag or at sign in front of text (comments, bio, etc.) to link to a hashtag search or a user's profile.
 Clicking on text starting with an @ symbol with link you to the user's profile page.
 Clicking on text starting with a # symbol will link you to posts where the user has used the hashtag in their initial comment.